 Okay, so the holidays aren’t all stress hormones, getting boozed up and feeling bloated right?
 Of course not!
 There are a number of things you can do to feel grounded throughout the holidays and beyond.

 During times of increased stress, sex drops down the priority list.
-However, the feeling produced from sex and just intimacy in general naturally ward off stress, at least for a little while, giving you some respite from pressure.
+However, the feelings produced from sex and just intimacy in general naturally ward off stress, at least for a little while, giving you some respite from pressure.
 Be sure to make time with your partner to get intimate, or simplybe close and cuddly for a while in order to recharge your batteries.

 Allow Yourself an Outlet